bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ## Creating an Order Form Component

 Our order form is how we can create new orders.
-We'll use a reactive form to get data from the users, use a custom validation function to make sure at least one item has been selected, and calculate the order total every time a new item is selected or unselected.
+We’ll use a reactive form to get data from the users, use a custom validation function to make sure at least one item has been selected, and calculate the order total every time a new item is selected or unselected.

 ## Problem 1: Create New Route for Ordering From a Restaurant